 Published by the IPS for the exhibition is a broadsheet, folded down to make (if you cut it in the right places) a 16-page pamphlet.
 This has a discussion by Robin Kinross of formats, some reflections by Paul Stiff on Hyphen Press, and a bibliography of all the books we have published.
 Copies are free at the exhibition, which is perhaps a further reason to travel to Bourneville.

-There will be a number of talks and events to accompany the show, including a screening of Claude Lanzmann’s Shoah_, which, among its many qualities, raises the question of documentary practice – and some of the considerations that informed the Anthony Froshaug workbook.
+There will be a number of talks and events to accompany the show, including a screening of Claude Lanzmann’s Shoah, which, among its many qualities, raises the question of documentary practice – and some of the considerations that informed the Anthony Froshaug book.
 See here for the full list of these happenings.